vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/pages/vtex-io-documentation-routes.md

 Rewriter interprets the *canonical path* received from the client request and translates it into the route *path* itself.
 In the sequence, to finally display the requested page, Rewriter forwards the route *path* to the rendering pipeline.

+>ℹ️ It is possible to access and manage the Rewriter routes using its GraphQL API.
+For more details, see [Rewriter GraphQL API](https://developers.vtex.com/docs/guides/rewriter-graphql-api).

 ## Custom routes

 In VTEX IO, search, product, and some navigation pages with preset paths are already available, such as [home page](https://github.com/vtex-apps/store/blob/master/store/routes.json#L2), [product page](https://github.com/vtex-apps/store/blob/master/store/routes.json#L11), [login page](https://github.com/vtex-apps/store/blob/master/store/routes.json#L8), etc.